10 Tips For Buying A Used Engine & What To Look For

 1. Check If The Vehicle Has Been Marked As “Running”

-When visiting a scrap yard you’ll see some vehicles are marked that it one time the engine was running.
-However it’s advisable to do a close inspection of the engine, since a lot of things can happen once a vehicle reaches a salvage yard.
+When visiting a scrap yard, you’ll see some vehicles are marked to indicate that the engine was running at one time.
+However, it’s advisable to do a close inspection of the engine, since a lot of things can happen once a vehicle reaches a salvage yard.

 2. Check For Water Damage or Neglect